Davis Polk & Wardwell LLP - The Inside View

 Summer program

-There are also more than 20 training sessions that give summers an overview of Davis Polk's practice areas and an idea of what business development entails.
+There are also more than 20 training sessions that give summers an overview of Davis Polk's practice areas.
 Some summers jet off to an overseas office for four weeks; it's also possible to split your time between New York and one of the firm's other US offices in Northern California or Washington DC.

-Notable summer events: pizza making classes, Broadway shows, fitness classes, wine tastings, sporting events, advance film screenings and cooking classes.
+Notable summer events: pizza making classes, Broadway shows, fitness classes, wine tastings, sporting events, sunset sailing and cooking classes.

 Top tips: